Near-Utilitarian Alternatives

 Bentham, J. (1789).
 Chapter 2: Principles Opposing the Principle of Utility, An Introduction to the Principles of Morals and Legislation.
 Bennett, J. (ed.), 2017. ↩︎

 17. An alternative view that would allow some discounting of non-human animals would be to weigh interests in proportion to the moral status of the individual (and further hold that non-human animals have lesser moral status).
 While utilitarians already allow that some animals may have a greater capacity for conscious experiences than others, this alternative view would instead claim that even equal pains matter less if experienced by a “lesser” animal.
 But even with moderate discounting, the severe harms of factory farming are unlikely to prove justifiable.
-For we surely should not discount animals so much that it would become permissible to torture them for fun. ↩︎
+We surely should not discount animals so much that it would become permissible to torture them for fun. ↩︎

 18. For classic discussion, see Derek Parfit (1984).
 Part Two: Rationality and Time, Reasons and Persons.
 Clarendon Press. ↩︎